ZaremaT/2048/README.md

 ## Proposal Steps

 * Create 4x4 gameboard with 16 tiles using HTML divs .
 * At the begining of the game gameboard already has with random values of 2 or 4.
-This involves creating "New Game" button
 * Create arrows that will allow to transpose values into 4 different direction.
 This involves:
 - addEventListener
 -function keyPressed
 -if statements
 * Create a function that will unite collided equal values after transpose.
-* New random values of 2 or 4 should appear on a vacant tile of gameboard after each move.
+* Create function for new random values of 2 or 4 should appear on a vacant tile of gameboard after each move.
 To generate random number by using Math.floor(Math.random)
 * Create a function that will test if player lost or won.